linux-kdevops/kdevops-history/playbooks/roles/libvirt_user/README.md

 libvirt-user
 ============

-The ansible libvirt-user role lets you get install libvirt, and then configures the system to allow the current user to set up guests.
+The Ansible libvirt-user role lets you get install libvirt, and then configures the system to allow the current user to set up guests.

-Most ansible roles available for libvirt either install libvirt or configures libvirt with many options and bells and whistles.
+Most Ansible roles available for libvirt either install libvirt or configures libvirt with many options and bells and whistles.
 All you really need for a simple set up however, is to install libvirt and enable a regular user to use libvirt.